 Application Questions:

-Q: Would an XO individual (Turner’s Syndrome) have normal development of mullerian structures?
+Q: Would a 45, X individual (Turner Syndrome) have normal development of Mullerian structures?

+A:

-Yes, mullerian structures would develop similar to an XX female since there is absence of SRY gene = absence of testosterone + antimullerian hormone.
-However, complete ovarian differentiation seems to require 2 X chromosomes XO females have ovarian dysgenesis/streak ovaries
+Yes, Mullerian structures would develop similar to an XX female since there is absence of SRY gene = absence of testosterone + anti-Mullerian hormone.
+However, complete ovarian differentiation seems to require 2 X chromosomes females with 45, X karyotypes have ovarian dysgenesis/streak ovaries

-Q: What characteristics would be present in an XY person with a mutation in antimullerian hormone or antimullerian hormone receptor?
+Q: What characteristics would be present in an XY person with a mutation in anti-Mullerian hormone or anti-Mullerian hormone receptor?

+A:

-Persistence of male reproductive structure without regression of mullerian ducts.
+Presence of male reproductive structures with persistence of Mullerian duct structures.
 This person may have an upper vagina, uterus, and uterine tubes as well as ductus deferens, undescended testes, and male external genitalia given the influence of testosterone.
+The inability to produce or respond to AMH causes lack of regression of Mullerian duct structures in an otherwise normal male individual.

 Practice Step 1 Question: